mohd-osama-47/wifi-turntable/README.md

 ## Future Work
 I would like to work on the following set of features in the future, but so far the basic core features of a photogtammetry turntable is met with good results.
 <ul>
- <li><s>Create a <b>Constant Turning Mode</b> that turns the turntable into a neat countertop ddecoration item!</s></li>
+ <li><s>Create a <b>Constant Turning Mode</b> that turns the turntable into a neat countertop decoration item!</s><ul>
+   <li>New version allows for CW or CCW rotation which also controls the main mode's rotation direction in a rather easy to use manner!</li>
+ </ul></li>
  <li>Add a form of animation to the site that shows shutter progress in a more "cool" manner, this one is rather ambigious, dont you think?</li>
- <li><s>Create a PCB for the whole project for better space managment, plus its cool to have it all in a "professional" look, right?</s></li>
+ <li><s>Create a PCB for the whole project for better space managment, plus its cool to have it all in a "professional" look, right?</s><ul>
+   <li>New circuit and PCB has a built in motor driver and fits in a rather small footprint, physical testing is next on the list!</li>
+ </ul></li>
 </ul>

 ## Acknowledgments
-In no particular order, the following resources offored a great deal of technical info that was critical to the success of this project
+In no particular order, the following resources offored a great deal of technical info that was critical to the success of this project:
 <ul>
   <li><a href="https://randomnerdtutorials.com/" target="_blank">Random Nerd Tutorials:</a> Their tutorials on ESPs as webservers and other cool stuff were rather helpful!</li>
   <li><a href="https://hackaday.io/Bribro12" target="_blank">Brian Brocken:</a> His Arduino-based turntable was an aspiration for this project</li>
  <li><a href="https://codepen.io/juanbrujo" target="_blank">Jorge Epuñan:</a> Got the insperation for the slider from his CodePen page</li>
  <li><a href="https://www.thingiverse.com/thing:4167615" target="_blank">QLRO's AAScan:</a> Used a slightly modified version of their Solidworks model for the turnttable</li>
 </ul>

+Please give credit to "WiFi Turntable" and the resources used in the project in case you do use it, Thank you for reading!